-The many individual elements that must work together in order for a loudspeaker to provide outstanding sound quality
+The individual elements that must work together in order to deliver sonic quality...

 There are eight prime factors that determine what we hear from a loudspeaker, each governed by a wide – and interactive - range of electrical and mechanical parameters that come into play.